 The Federal Trade Commission (FTC) defines data brokers as “companies that collect information, including personal information about consumers, from a wide variety of sources for the purpose of reselling such information to their customers for various purposes, including verifying an individual’s identity, differentiating records, marketing products, and preventing financial fraud.”
 Protecting Consumer Privacy in an Era of Rapid Change (March 2012) at page 68.
-Information or data brokers are also sometimes called information resellers, data vendors, or information brokers.
+Information or data brokers are also known as, information resellers, data vendors, or information brokers.

 An information broker can also be an individual who searches for information for specific clients.
 Information brokers may use various resources such as the Internet, online databases, public libraries, books and telephone calls.